 - 3 credits

-This undergraduate-level course is open to ASU in-person or online students from all disciplines.
-While designed for students new to mindfulness or curious about expanding their practice, it is open to any student regardless of previous training.
+These courses are open to ASU in-person or online students from all disciplines.
+Undergraduate and graduate students welcome.
+Eligible for Barrett Honors College honors credit.
+While HCR 294 is designed for students new to mindfulness or curious about expanding their practice, it is open to any student regardless of previous training.
+HCR 394 is designed for students either preparing to enter the workplace or building skills to advance in their current careers.

 Now, more than ever, we owe it to ourselves to be at our best mentally, physically, and emotionally.
 As a society, we are more distracted, more isolated, and lonelier than ever before.
 We are increasingly fragmented.
 We have become disconnected from even ourselves.